broomandan/python-sample/README.md

-Quick sample project on Python, Flask and FastAPI.
+# Quick sample project on Python, Flask and FastAPI

+In this project, I have used Github Copilot as a pair programming buddy